Blizzard/api-sc2-docs/README.md

 ## Ladder API

 The ladder API provides data about ladders for the current and previous sc2 seasons.
-The ladder API can be accessed by the following HTTP GET request
+The ladder API can be accessed by the following HTTP GET request:

 ```plain
 URL = Host + "/api/sc2/ladder/" + ladderId